 How Does the Primary Arms GLx 10x42 ED Perform?

-Overall, the Primary Arms GLx 10x42 ED binoculars are well-made, easy to use, and offer staggering optical performance for the money.
-The optics is what sold me on the GLx binos, and I strongly recommend them as all-purpose binoculars for many outdoor applications.
+Overall, the Primary Arms GLx 10x42 ED binoculars are well-made, easy to use, and glx binoculars offer staggering optical performance for the money.
+The optics is what sold me on the GLx binoculars, and I strongly recommend them as all-purpose binoculars for many outdoor applications.

 I did a lot of handling to get a great feel for the GLx.
-Image quality is fantastic through the binoculars.
+Unrivaled image clarity is fantastic through the binoculars.
 However, between digiscoping and formatting these pics, a good deal of resolution is lost by the time I get them to you.